tomgco/con.figure/README.md

-# configure
+# con.figure

 Ever had multiple environments which need different configurations and always find that you end up writing your own thing for each project?
-`configure` aims to be a module where all you need to do is specify a common hash in a JSON file or JS Object and then a new hash for each environment.
+`con.figure` aims to be a module where all you need to do is specify a common hash in a JSON file or JS Object and then a new hash for each environment.